-Experimental greenhouse, counts the director of OOO Sayuri Dmitry Zakharov, demanded an order of 70 million rubles. investments.
-The loan for the project was provided by the Yakut "Almazergienbank", the partners were, on the one hand, the district administration, on the other - the Japanese Hokkaido Corporation.
-In June, OOO Sayuri became a resident of the territory of the advanced development of Industrial Park Kangalassy, and in December it produced the first products.
+The experimental greenhouse, according to the director of LLC Sayuri Dmitry Zakharov, demanded about 70 million rubles. attachments.
+The loan for the project was provided by the Yakut "Almazergienbank", partners were, on the one hand, the district administration, on the other - the Japanese Hokkaido Corporation.
+In June, Sayuri LLC became a resident of the Kangalassy Industrial Park Advanced Development Area, and in December it released its first products.

-The team of the project, led by Aisen Nikolaev personally, managed to achieve the result in a record time - on the shelves of Yakutsk, first tomatoes appeared, and then cucumbers grown by "Sayuri".
-The selling price of tomatoes is 300 rubles, at retail - 350 rubles.
-Cucumbers let go for 250 rubles, retail price reaches 300 rubles.
-According to the results of 2017 year, 22,6 tons of vegetables were grown in Sayuri, including 16,2 tons of cucumbers and 6,4 tons of tomatoes.
+The project team, led by Aisen Nikolaev personally, managed to achieve results in a record time - first tomatoes, and then cucumbers grown by Sayuri, appeared on the shelves of Yakutsk.
+The selling price of tomatoes is 300 rubles, retail - 350 rubles.
+Cucumbers are sold for 250 rubles, retail prices reach 300 rubles.
+At the end of 2017, 22,6 tons of vegetables were grown in Sayuri, including 16,2 tons of cucumbers and 6,4 tons of tomatoes.

 "We went, I think, on the right path, having built an experimental greenhouse first, this is the first experience of growing vegetables in a closed ground in a region with such low temperatures as here, it is really unique."
 There are no more greenhouses in the northern regions of the country, "says Dmitry Zakharov.